 DO NOT wear out one of the meshes by trying to make it do too much work on your first step.
 If your estimated damage is not readily removed, go immediately to the next coarser mesh.
-Removing the initial damage with the sandpaper series will take up 85% of the restoral time.
-The MICRO-MESH series and the buffing procedures will take as little as 15% of the time.
-DO NOT skip steps in either the sandpaper or the MICRO-MESH® series.

 Work an area slightly larger with each step to blend.
 Working one small area on a highly curved section could create flat spots or distortion.